 Economic information, statistics, business incentives, site selection, etc.

-For call center opportunities, including on-campus lease space for $9 sq ft per YEAR, give me a call!
+For call center opportunities, including on-campus lease space, give me a call!

 The Governor’s Office of Economic Development and the Economic Development Corporation of Utah have launched an interactive economic development map at LOCATE.UTAH.GOV.
 The map highlights Broadband, Utilities, Transportation, Workforce, and Lifestyle Resources.